Eumaeus/courses/Greek120.md

 ## Assignments · Greek 120

+For Thursday, 3/26: Do Drills I and II on pp. 277-278.
+Write these out.
+For II, do both (a) and (b).

 For Monday, 3/24: Install _Box_, following the link from MyFurman >> My Apps.
 Get help if you need to.
 Read Unit 9 sentences, 21-26.

 For Friday, 1/24: Translate Drill III (p.
 223) and Exercises 1–5 (p.224).